shrey27/Engineering-Mavericks/README.md

 - Single Video Page- Viewer can play the video, like it, save for later or add video to a playlist
 - Single video page also shows viewers a list of suggested videos
+- Comments on every single video page
+- Upload a new youtube video, using URL and some basic information
 - Playlists page- CTA for creating a playlist, editing videos in a playlist
 - Liked Videos Page- shows list of all the liked videos
 - Watch Later videos page- Stores videos which were saved in watch later on